sf-wdi-gaia/active-record-models/readme.md

 ###More CRUD actions

-For a comprehensive set of all the CRUD actions active record can perform checkout out the CRUD section of [Active Record Basics](http://guides.rubyonrails.org/active_record_basics.html#crud-reading-and-writing-data) on Ruby Guides!
+For a comprehensive set of all the CRUD actions ActiveRecord can perform checkout out the CRUD section of [Active Record Basics](http://guides.rubyonrails.org/active_record_basics.html#crud-reading-and-writing-data) on Ruby Guides!

 ## Independent Practice